Labor and employment law firm Seyfarth Shaw has conducted a round of layoffs that affect both attorneys and staff, Big Law Business has learned.

 The news was first reported by Above the Law.

-Seyfarth chair Pete Miller issued a statement on Tuesday that addressed the news.
+Seyfarth chair Pete Miller issued a statement May 16 that addressed the news.

 “Amid a shifting market for legal services, we have an obligation to continue to manage our business as effectively as possible, while being responsive to the needs of our clients and the market at large,” said Miller.
 “We’ve recently completed a careful review of our business to maximize performance and best serve our clients, while continuing to execute our growth plans.”

-The statement continued: “To meet these objectives, we have made the difficult yet necessary decision that some individuals, both lawyers and staff, will be leaving the firm.
+“To meet these objectives, we have made the difficult yet necessary decision that some individuals, both lawyers and staff, will be leaving the firm,” the statement continued.
 We are grateful for the contributions of those impacted, appreciate their service and are working to ensure their transitions are as smooth as possible.”

 Further information about which practice areas and geographies were hit and why wasn’t immediately clear.